RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 | **Postfix** | An SMTP relay that allows Synapse to send invitation and password-reset mail. |
 | **well-known** | An nginx pod serving the two delegation documents. |

-This is the part of the arrangement I care about.
-When I need to follow a notification from producer to room, I can inspect one ArgoCD Application, one Kustomize tree, and one namespace policy; there is no second control surface hiding somewhere else.
+This is the part I return to when a notification behaves strangely.
+I can inspect one ArgoCD Application, one Kustomize tree, and one namespace policy.
+Nothing material is hidden behind a second control surface.

-The manifest records image tags in `kustomization.yaml`; Postgres and Redis are pinned by digest, while several utility and bridge images still use mutable tags, which leaves a supply-chain surface.
+The manifest records image tags in `kustomization.yaml`.
+Postgres and Redis are pinned by digest.
+Several utility and bridge images still use mutable tags, which leaves a supply-chain surface.
 The principal application entries are:

 ```yaml
 images: